Don’t know your internet router from your Wi-Fi extender? We’ve got you covered

 How to set up your Wi-Fi router

 You don’t have to be a tech expert to set up a router.
-Whether you have cable or satellite internet, we have a guide for you:
+Whether you want to improve your Wi-Fi signal or set up your satellite internet home network for the first time, we have a guide for you:

 Are you more of a visual learner?
 Watch this video on setting up your internet router.

 What is the best place to set up my router?